top of page

 When Are Growth Scans Carried Out?

-Growth scans are most commonly performed at:
+Growth scans are most commonly performed during the later stages of pregnancy, often at:

-• 28–32 weeks
+• 28 to 32 weeks

-• 32–36 weeks
+• 32 to 36 weeks

 What Does a Growth Scan Check?

-1. Estimated Fetal Weight (EFW)
+1. Estimated Fetal Weight

 2. Baby’s Growth Pattern

-• Small for gestational age (SGA)
+• Small for gestational age

-• Large for gestational age (LGA)
+• Large for gestational age

 3. Amniotic Fluid Levels